 Consider your personal human capital as an addendum to your net worth when evaluating your overall worth.
 While your net worth is a good financial measurement, your human capital is a good predictor of how you’ll handle opportunities to grow in the future.
 In an unsteady economy, those with better developed human capital have an advantage.
 One way to increase your human capital is to volunteer your time with organizations.

 Recently, I wrote about gaining more experience as a way of boosting your human capital, making your skills more valuable to others, particularly potential employers or clients.
-Kyle from Amateur Asset Allocator promptly offered this feedback on growing human capital:
+One reader promptly offered this feedback on growing human capital:

 Volunteer work!
 Most charitable organizations are desperate for volunteers so it’s not incredibly difficult to get yourself in charge of something, even if it’s something small.

 The organizations requiring volunteers benefit greatly from passionate individuals who are ready to get to work.
 Without volunteers, many non-profit organizations, including religious institutions, would never be able to provide services as broadly or as deeply as they’d like.
 These organizations are usually not businesses that create revenue by selling products to a consumer, and the opportunity to generate income is low.
 Relying on donations or government support for funding, volunteers play a vital role.
 The bigger an organization’s the mission, the more volunteers they’ll need to get the work done.